leandrohsilveira/weather-now/README.md

 ### 1.2 Components Storybook

 The [Storybook](https://storybook.js.org) is the best way to develop components ensuring it's isolation.
-That combined with [StoryShots addon](https://github.com/storybooks/storybook/tree/master/addons/storyshots/storyshots-core) provides also an Snapshot Test Suite to test the rendered output tree of the Components.
+That combined with [StoryShots addon](https://github.com/storybooks/storybook/tree/master/addons/storyshots/storyshots-core) provides also a Snapshot Test Suite to test the rendered output tree of the Components.

 To start Storybook server, run `npm run storybook` on terminal console.